Vocabulary and language development in children 1-2 years

-At around 12 months, your child will start using words to share messages with you and start to replace babble with real words.
+At around 12 months, your child will start using words to communicatewith you.
+His babble will start turning into real words.
 Your child might also enjoy saying the same word over and over.

-She’ll begin to put two words together (‘mummy car’, ‘me go’, ‘sock foot’) as she nears two years.
+Your child will begin to put two words together as she nears two years – for example, ‘mummy car’, ‘me go’ or ‘sock foot’.
 Words like ‘the’ and ‘is’ will be missing in these two-word sentences.
-She’ll use only a few descriptive words at this age – for example, ‘big’, ‘red’, ‘sunny’.
+She’ll use only a few descriptive words at this age – for example, ‘big’, ‘red’ or ‘sunny’.
 Her word combinations will consist mainly of nouns and some verbs (‘dog eat’, ‘car go’).

 Your child’s pronunciation will often be hard to understand.
-By the time she’s two years old, someone who doesn’t know her well should be able to understand about half of what she says.
+But by the time she’s two years old, someone who doesn’t know her well should be able to understand about half of what she says.

 Conversation and communication

 Learning to have a conversation is part of language development.

 Your child might draw attention to something by saying ‘Wassat’ (‘What’s that?’) or pointing.
 And he knows that if you point to something and say ‘Look’, you’re showing him something.